 Green Driving America's basic guideline for our idle-free schools campaigns comes from the U.S. EPA Region 8 Idle-Free Schools Toolkit for a Healthy School Environment.

-Your donations will enable the funding of a project that will implement 15 idle-free schools campaigns in the 2021-22 school year.
+Your donations will help to enable the funding of a project that will implement 13 idle-free schools campaigns in the 2021-22 school year.
 Your donations will enable participating schools/educators to run these campaigns at no cost to them.
-For 15 campaigns, $15,000 is requested.
-That is $1,000 per campaign.
+For 13 campaigns, $16,000 is requested.
+That is $1,230 per campaign.

 While this project is an absolute labor of love, it is time intensive with hundreds of hours associated with development and implementation time.
 Therefore, much of the funding requested will be for personnel compensation.
 Expenses incurred are also part of this request.